Physics Quizzes

 Category: PRESSURE AND MOMENTS

-5. Which of the following would result in an increase in pressure?
+5. Which of the following is an example of fluid pressure?

 6 / 30